Mohamed-Akram-Hl/docs/1. Installation and Setup/Installation and Setup.md

 Search for Lesko then install it and your good to go : )

+> If you have `code runner` extension installed disable it.
+It will cause some issues

 ![lesko extension](https://github.com/Mohamed-Akram-Hl/docs/blob/main/assets/Screenshot%202022-08-14%20184033.png?raw=true)

 > To learn how to create a lesko file and run your first code just hit the next button.